springdo/js-learning/css-notes.md

-# Some notes on CSS
+# Some notes on CSS from Udemy

 ```
 width: 1000px